Dementia Diagnosis

 No Results Found 0/0

-This tool is designed to help clinicians understand, assess, and diagnose people in primary care living with dementia, while providing additional information on the most common subtypes (Alzheimer’s Disease (AD), Vascular Dementia (VaD), Frontotemporal Dementia (FTD) and Dementia with Lewy Bodies (DLB)).
-This tool integrates best-practice evidence with clinical experience, and makes reference to relevant existing tools and services wherever possible.
+This tool is designed to help clinicians understand, assess and diagnose people in primary care living with dementia, while providing additional information on the most common subtypes (Alzheimer’s Disease (AD), Vascular Dementia (VaD), Frontotemporal Dementia (FTD) and Dementia with Lewy Bodies (DLB)).
+This tool integrates best-practice evidence with clinical experience, and refers to relevant existing tools and services wherever possible.

 Important principles1-3:

-• Engage a holistic and person-centred approach that involves both the person living with dementia (PLWD) and their care partners while considering PLWD values, culture and communication preferences.
+• Engage a holistic and person-centred approach involving both the individual and their care partners (e.g., family, caregivers, etc.) while considering their values, culture and communication preferences.

-• Adopt a strength-based approach that highlights the PLWD competencies, abilities and possibilities for well-being.
-Discuss healthy behaviours and encourage the PLWD to remain positive.
+• Adopt a strength-based approach that highlights the individual’s capabilities and possibilities for well-being.
+Discuss healthy behaviours and encourage them to remain positive.

-• Encourage care partner participation (with PLWD consent).
-Ensure a safe and inclusive involvement while providing care partner education.
+• Encourage care partner participation (with the individual’s consent).
+Ensure inclusive involvement while providing a safe environment (physically and psychologically) and care partner education.

-• Build trust and ensure culturally safe and compassionate communication when disclosing a diagnosis.
+• Build trust and ensure culturally safe and compassionate communication when disclosing a diagnosis of dementia.

-• Use person-centred, clear and plain language when engaging with PLWD, care partners or healthcare providers to reduce stigma and avoid negative labelling.
+• Use person-centred, clear and plain language when engaging with the individual, care partners or healthcare providers to reduce stigma and avoid negative labelling.

-Dementia is a clinical syndrome characterized by neurocognitive degeneration resulting in progressive deterioration in cognitive function (e.g., memory, executive functions, attention, language, social, cognition and judgement, psychomotor speed, visuoperceptual or visuospatial abilities), often accompanied by behavioral changes and impairments in functional abilities.
+Dementia (major neurocognitive disorder) is a clinical syndrome characterized by neurocognitive degeneration resulting in progressive decline in cognitive function (e.g., memory, executive functions, attention, language, social engagement, cognition and judgement, psychomotor speed, visuoperceptual or visuospatial abilities).
+Dementia is often accompanied by behavioural changes and impairments in functional abilities.
 It is not a single disease but rather a collection of symptoms caused by various underlying pathologies, including4

 • Alzheimer’s disease (AD)